cancerit/QUANTS/bin/manifest_transformer/README.md

 ## Usage - with command line parameters (using column names)

 ```
-manifest_transformer.py column-names [-h] [--output-as-tsv] [-s SUMMARY] -c NAME [NAME ...] [-C NAME [NAME ...]] [-r NAME=NEW_NAME [NAME=NEW_NAME ...]] [--reheader-append] [--force-comma | --force-tab]
+usage: manifest_transformer.py column-names [-h] -i INPUT -o OUTPUT [--output-as-tsv] [-s SUMMARY] -c NAME [NAME ...] [-C NAME [NAME ...]] [-r NAME=NEW_NAME [NAME=NEW_NAME ...]] [--reheader-append]
-                                            [--force-header-row-index INDEX]
+                                            [--force-comma | --force-tab] [--force-header-row-index INDEX]
-                                            INPUT OUTPUT

 A script to prepare, validate, trim and re-header tabular manifest files.

-positional arguments:
-  INPUT                 Input file path to a tabular manifest file (CSV/TSV).
-  OUTPUT                Output file path for the transformed tabular manifest file (CSV/TSV).
-You can specify a path to write to a specific file or a directory (appends input filename).

 optional arguments:
   -h, --help            show this help message and exit
+  -i INPUT, --input INPUT
+                        REQUIRED.
+Input file path to a tabular manifest file (CSV/TSV).
+  -o OUTPUT, --output OUTPUT
+                        REQUIRED.
+Output file path for the transformed tabular manifest file (CSV/TSV).
+You can specify a path to write to a specific file or a directory (appends input filename).
   --output-as-tsv       Write output file as a TSV.
 By default, the output file is a CSV.
   -s SUMMARY, --summary SUMMARY
                         By default, no runtime summary JSON file is written.
 You can specify a path to write to a specific file or a directory (appends script+timestamp filename).
   -c NAME [NAME ...], --columns NAME [NAME ...]
-                        Required columns identified by column header name.
+                        REQUIRED columns identified by column header name.
 Column order is inferred from this list.
   -C NAME [NAME ...], --optional-columns NAME [NAME ...]
                         Optional columns identified by column header name.
 Column order is inferred from this list.
   -r NAME=NEW_NAME [NAME=NEW_NAME ...], --reheader NAME=NEW_NAME [NAME=NEW_NAME ...]
                         Reheader columns.
 Provide a list of column names mappings to reheadder the output file.
 Column order is NOT inferred from this list (see required & optional column args).
-The format is: --reheader
+The
-                        col1=COL1 col2=COL2 col3=COL3
+                        format is: --reheader col1=COL1 col2=COL2 col3=COL3
   --reheader-append     By default, the reheader mapping replaces the column header row.
 You can append the reheader mapping to the head of the output file instead, by setting this flag.
   --force-comma         Force input file delimiter to be a comma ','.
 By default, the script auto-detects the delimiter.
   --force-tab           Force input file delimiter to be a tab '\t'.
 By default, the script auto-detects the delimiter.